tyelf22/recipeAppFrontend/readme.md

 # Vanilla JS Recipe App

-This app is useful for creating todos, organizing todos, and being sure you have complete control over your todos.
+This app is useful for creating recipes, organizing recipes, and being sure you have complete control over your recipes.

 # Application Architecture
     - Frontend hosted on Netlify